cleartonic/twitchtriviabot/README.md

 After running trivia, a few files will be generated:
 + Userscores.txt - User scores will be saved here.
 Do not touch this, unless a score needs to be manually adjusted.
 For each user that has guessed a correct answer, an entry will be made, reporting three numbers. [x,y,z], where x = total session points, y = total trivia points (all games), and z = total wins (all games) per participant.
-+ /backup/ - three backup files will be generated for reloading purposes in case of preemptive bot termination from the server. **IN ORDER FOR THIS TO WORK PROPERLY,** you will need to have a folder called "backup" in the same directory as the "triviabot.py" document.
++ /backup/ - three backup files will be generated for reloading purposes in case of preemptive bot termination from the server.
+A directory should be created if it is not there, and these three files will be housed here.

 # Running the bot